tahadden/qgen/README.md

 # qgen
-Qestion gernation for secondary math worksheets and exams.
+Qestion generation for secondary math worksheets and exams.